thomasclarke1969/documentation/android/guides/push-integration.md

 }
 ```

 Note that this BroadcastReceiver must filter for the `com.layer.sdk.PUSH` action.
-To ensure that the reciever is activated on device start (not just after app launch), you can also filter for the `android.intent.action.BOOT_COMPLETED` action.
+To ensure that the receiver is activated on device start (not just after app launch), you can also filter for the `android.intent.action.BOOT_COMPLETED` action.
 One way to do so is through your app's AndroidManifest.xml (replace `com.myapp.newstandalone` with your own package name):

 ``` xml
 <uses-permission android:name="com.google.android.c2dm.permission.RECEIVE"/>